docker/machine/README.md

  - `--digitalocean-image`: The name of the Digital Ocean image to use.
 Default: `docker`
  - `--digitalocean-region`: The region to create the droplet in.
 Default: `nyc3`
  - `--digitalocean-size`: The size of the Digital Ocean driver.
 Default: `512mb`
+ - `--digitalocean-ipv6`: Enable ipv6 for the droplet.
+Default: `false`
+ - `--digitalocean-backups`: Enable backups for the droplet.
+Default: `false`
+ - `--digitalocean-private-networking`: Enable private networking for the droplet.
+Default: `false`

 ### Microsoft Azure